neurodroid/stimfit/README.md

 Stimfit is a free, fast and simple program for viewing and analyzing electrophysiological data.
 It's currently available for GNU/Linux, Mac OS X and Windows.
 It features an embedded Python shell that allows you to extend the program functionality by using numerical libraries such as [NumPy](http://numpy.scipy.org) and [SciPy](http://www.scipy.org).
 A standalone Python module for file i/o that doesn't depend on the graphical user interface is also available.

+We'd appreciate if you could cite the following publication when you use Stimfit for your research:

+Guzman SJ, Schlögl A, Schmidt-Hieber C (2014) Stimfit: quantifying electrophysiological data with Python. *Front Neuroinform* [doi: 10.3389/fninf.2014.00016](http://www.frontiersin.org/Journal/10.3389/fninf.2014.00016/abstract)

 ## Source code structure
 | Directory       | Description |